Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Ingredients for about 200 ml of ponzu sauce

-• 60 ml fresh yuzu juice (or the approximate mixture: 40 ml lemon + 20 ml mandarin + 1 teaspoon lemon zest)
+- 60 ml fresh yuzu juice (or the approximate mix: 40 ml lemon + 20 ml mandarin + 1 teaspoon lemon zest)

-• 60 ml Japanese soy sauce (preferably tamari for cleaner, gluten-free umami)
+- 60 ml Japanese soy sauce (preferably tamari for a cleaner, gluten-free umami)

 Step-by-step preparation

 Step 2: Mix the liquids.
-In a lidded glass container, combine the cooled mirin and sake mixture with the soy sauce and yuzu juice (or citrus mixture).
+In a lidded glass container, combine the cooled mirin and sake mixture with the soy sauce and yuzu juice (or citrus mix).
 Mix well with a spoon.

-Step 3: Infuse with kombu and katsuobushi.
+Step 3: Infusion with kombu and katsuobushi.
 If using kombu and katsuobushi (the most complete and flavorful version), add the piece of kombu seaweed to the liquid.
-If using katsuobushi, add it too.
-Cover the container and refrigerate for at least 24 hours, ideally 48-72 hours.
-The kombu and katsuobushi infuse the umami into the ponzu progressively: the longer, the deeper the flavor.
+If using katsuobushi, add it as well.
+Cover the container and store in the refrigerator for at least 24 hours, ideally 48-72 hours.
+The kombu and katsuobushi progressively infuse umami into the ponzu: the longer it infuses, the deeper the flavor.

 Step 4: Strain and store.
 Strain the ponzu to remove the kombu and katsuobushi.
 Store in a sealed glass jar in the refrigerator.
 Homemade ponzu lasts 2-3 weeks refrigerated.
 Unlike industrial ponzu, it has no preservatives, but the combination of acid and salt preserves it well.